squirrel-prover/squirrel-prover/documentation/sphinx/source/logic.rst

 variable :g:`(x : t[tag])` restricts :g:`x` instantiations according
 to :g:`tag`:

-- :gdef:`const` requires that :g:`x` is a constant random variable, which does not depend on the random tape nor the security parameter :math:`\eta`.
+- Tag :gdef:`const` requires that :g:`x` is a constant random variable, which does not depend on the random tape nor the security parameter :math:`\eta`.
-- :gdef:`glob` forces :g:`x` to be a *single* random variable --- said
+- Tag :gdef:`glob` forces :g:`x` to be a *single* random variable --- said
   otherwise, :g:`x` must represent a *system-independent* random variable ; for example, this excludes any :term:`diff-term` (e.g. :g:`diff(s,t)`), or any term with system-specific macros (e.g. :g:`output@tau`).
-- :gdef:`adv` forces the variable to be computable by a PTTM with access to a dedicated randomness tape.
+- Tag :gdef:`adv` forces the variable to be computable by a PTTM with access to a dedicated randomness tape.
 This tag is used to define adversarial functions, that can be seen as probabilist polynomial time attackers.